Vietnam.vn - Nền tảng quảng bá Việt Nam

 IMF Managing Director Kristalina Georgieva

-Overall, AI will impact nearly 40% of jobs globally, and half of them will be negative while the rest will benefit from increased productivity thanks to AI.
+Overall, AI will impact nearly 40% of jobs globally, and half of them will be negative, while the rest could benefit from increased productivity thanks to AI.

-“Your job could disappear completely, which is not good, or AI could enhance your job, so you would be more productive and your income could increase,” said Georgieva.
+“Your job could disappear completely, which would be bad, or AI could enhance your job, so you would be more productive and your income could go up,” Georgieva said.

-According to the IMF report, the impact of AI on employment in emerging markets and developing economies may be low initially, but these places are less likely to benefit from the new technology.
+The impact of AI on jobs in emerging markets and developing economies may be low initially, but these places are less likely to benefit from the new technology, according to the IMF report.

 This could exacerbate the digital divide and income disparities between countries, and older workers are likely to be more disadvantaged by changes from AI.

-The IMF chief called for a focus on helping low-income countries move faster to catch up with the opportunities presented by AI.
-“It’s coming, let’s embrace it.
-AI is a little scary, but it’s also a huge opportunity for everyone,” Georgieva said.
+The IMF chief called for a focus on helping low-income countries catch up faster to the opportunities presented by AI.
+"It's coming, let's embrace it.
+AI is a little scary, but it's also a huge opportunity for everyone," Ms. Georgieva said.

 Source link